Orchitis

 Diagnosis of Orchitis

-• Clinical evaluation and selective testing
+• History, physical examination, and selective testing

 Mumps can be confirmed by serum immunofluorescence antibody testing.
 Other infectious agents may be identified by urine culture or serology.